-Which Mandoline is Right for You?
+Which Type of Mandoline Slicer is Best for You?

 Words Erin Zimmer

 What kind of mandoline should you buy?
 It depends on what you want to use it for.
 Read on to discover the best one to fit your needs.

 Mandolines can seem intimidating, but they’re the best at precisely and consistently slicing fruits and veggies.
 Your dreams of thinly-shaved cucumber salad, a delicate French apple tart, or potato gratin will come true once you decide it’s time for a mandoline in your life.
 With so many mandoline sizes and designs out there, here’s a guide to point you in the right direction.